The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Relaxation rate

 It is noteworthy that the determination of free parameters via either Eq.~(\ref{phi_Pullin}) or Eqs.~(\ref{phi_present})-(\ref{psi_present}), does not affect the relaxation rates of the non-equilibrium macroscopic quantities.
 In contrast, Eqs.~(\ref{phi_present})-(\ref{psi_present}), which are derived from the equipartition theorem, provide a more physically reasonable description of the microscopic partitioning process.
 Moreover, the new determination of free parameters extends the applicability of Pullin model from hard sphere model to the variable hard sphere model.

 Thus far, the analytical relaxation rates for polyatomic gases considering rotational energy excitation have been derived by taking moments of the collision term in the Pullin model.
-The analytical expressions for the relaxation rates elucidate the fundamental relaxation behavior of key macroscopic physical quantities.
-Furthermore, it implies that the non-equilibrium degree ${{T}_{\rm{t}}}/{{T}_{\rm{r}}}$ has a discernible influence on the relaxations of the heat flux.
+The analytical expression for the relaxation rates elucidates the relaxation process of key macroscopic physical quantities, thereby providing a clear theoretical foundation and framework for analyzing thermally non-equilibrium relaxation behavior.
+Furthermore, the analytical relaxation rates implies that the non-equilibrium degree ${{T}_{\rm{t}}}/{{T}_{\rm{r}}}$ has a discernible influence on the relaxations of the heat flux.
 Meanwhile, these analytical relaxation rates can be directly linked to the macroscopic transport coefficients obtained from the C-E expansion.
 These points will be addressed in greater detail in the following subsections.